farocrown/ComPhy/README.md

 # Laboratory of Computational Physics
-In this repo you can find two pdf files that are the reports I made for this university course: both Data Challenge (DC) are provided for a notebook where I made data analysis.
+In this repo you can find two folders for two distinct projects I did for a university course: both Data Challenge (DC) are provided for a notebook in which I did data analysis, and a pdf file with a written report about it.